 Yes, wrapping is indulgent, but our dogs love ripping.
 It’s part of the excitement and fun.
-I think Oli loves it more than the gifts inside.
-In the past, I’ve used newspaper (our local paper is free and you can’t currently opt out) for wrapping pet presents.
+I think Oli might love it more than the gifts inside.
+In the past, I’ve used newspaper (our local paper is free and you can’t opt out) for wrapping pet presents.
 They have lots of fun and it goes into the recycling afterwards; however, newsprint can be very messy due to ink transfer.
 Easy enough to clean up, but still messy.
 Especially on the faces and paws of my two very happy not-so-white dogs.
 Oh my.
 I’ve been hording used packing paper for Christmas this year instead.
 I also keep a roll of both kraft and butchers paper in my creative supplies.
 Dressing them up with stamps is just a little extra cuteness.

 DIY Pillow Boxes

 Reusing Cardboard Tubes to Make Pillow Boxes

 To make your own pillow boxes, you’ll just need to save a few cardboard tubes.
 Easy and free!
-Toilet paper rolls are great for small boxes, while paper towels, kitchen wraps, and other larger roll items are handy for bigger sizes.
-If you don’t use anything that would yield a large roll but really want to make some big tubes, ask a friend or your workplace if they can save you a few.
+Toilet paper rolls are great for small boxes.
+Paper towels, kitchen wraps, and other larger roll items are handy for bigger sizes.
+If you don’t use anything with large rolls but really want to make some big tubes, ask a friend or your workplace if they can save you a few.